-A database named triggertestdata contains a trigger and the following two tables: parent and child.
+A database named triggertestdata contains the parent and child tables.
+The parent table contains a trigger.
 If a data record is inserted into the parent table, the trigger inserts the data record into the child table.

-In this example, if an INSERT operation is performed on the parent table during data synchronization, the data in the source child table will be inconsistent with the data in the destination child table.
-To resolve this issue, you must delete the trigger in the destination database.
+In this case, if an INSERT operation is performed on the parent table during data synchronization, the data in the source child table is inconsistent with the data in the destination child table.
+To solve this issue, you must delete the trigger in the destination database.

-This section takes data synchronization from a user-created MySQL database to ApsaraDB RDS for MySQL as an example.
-For more examples, see Overview of data synchronization scenarios.
+In this example, the source database is a self-managed MySQL database and the destination database is an ApsaraDB RDS for MySQL instance.
+For more information about configuration examples, see Overview of data synchronization scenarios.

 drop trigger <Trigger name>;